Private vs. Public Colleges: What’s the Difference?

 Both public and private colleges have faced significant challenges in recent years.
 A college education is still a requirement for a majority of jobs, but it's becoming increasingly unaffordable for many students.
 This obstacle is just one of several that's led to a drop in higher education enrollment.

-According to a study conducted by the National Student Clearinghouse Research Center, postsecondary enrollment in the U.S. fell 1.3% from 2018 to 2019.
+According to data from the Census Bureau's Current Population Survey, postsecondary enrollment in the U.S. dropped by 2.9 million from 2019 to 2020.
 Small private colleges, which are extremely tuition-dependent, are particularly affected by this decline.
 Public colleges aren't immune either.

 What's the difference between private and public colleges?
 And which type of school is right for you?
 Keep reading to find out.